 Are you curious where you can find background music for video?
-Hobby videos, GoPro videos, and family movies are the best when there is background music to set the mood, aren’t they?
-Music really enhances the story, the memories, and the adventure.
+If I had a nickel for every time this question has come up, I wouldn't need to put affiliate links in this blog post! #ohsnap Anyway… whether you're creating videos for your business, blog, or YouTube channel, or even hobby videos, GoPro videos, and family movies, background music really helps to set the mood and adds a certain dynamic.
+Right?
+Background music really enhances the story, the memories, and the adventure.
 In fact, one of the most asked questions I get is “Where can I find background music for my videos?”!

 So I broke this down in my YouTube video on the topic of finding background music for video, and I've included a TON of info and links to my favorite background music resources here in this post.